robinasaki/TradeTitans/README.md

 || https://www.alphavantage.co/documentation/

-The suggested API is from alphavantage, It's possible to change in the future without losing the functionality of the program.
+The suggested API is from Alpha Vantage, It's possible to change in the future without losing the functionality of the program.